Meth Detox in CaliforniaYou are here:

 - Extended care programs

-We want to make sure our clients are equipped with the skills and tools for long-term relapse prevention.
+We make sure our clients get the skills and tools for long-term relapse prevention.
 By addressing the underlying causes of addiction, we help clients understand why they used meth and how to avoid going down that path in the future.

 The Possibility of a Meth-Free Life is Within Your Reach